 Cost of Budget Accommodation in Amsterdam

-Accommodation in Amsterdam is expensive so if you’re on a budget, staying in a hostel in Amsterdam will be your best option.
-I stayed at Stayokay Amsterdam Zeeburg Hostel which I really loved and on a second visit I stayed at Stayokay Vondelpark Hostel which I also recommend.
+Accommodation in Amsterdam is expensive so if you’re in Amsterdam on a budget, staying in a hostel in Amsterdam will be your best option.

 The dorm room rates really vary in price depending on the season and the day of the week.
 Based on the Zeeburg Hostel, a dorm room on a Sunday can cost as little as €13.25 a night which is great for Amsterdam!
 Midweek prices are around €17.00-25.00 with Friday and Saturday nights reaching up to €45.00 a night.
 If you’re on a budget but you’re flexible this just proves that accommodation in Amsterdam can be done on a budget.